 - Should we trust doctors?

-Creating an outline will be useful in structuring your paper and planning your writing.
+Creating an outline will be useful for structuring your synthesis paper and planning your work.
 Paste supporting evidence, sub-arguments, and specific points in the appropriate sections.
-Make sure that every aspect proves the claim in your thesis.
-Extra information will only make your paper worse.
+Make sure that every aspect proves the claim of your thesis.
+Any extra information will only make your paper worse.

-If the information goes against your central claim, then you should acknowledge this as it will make your paper stronger.
-Make sure you read all of your sources.
+If the information goes against your central claim, then you should acknowledge it, as it will make your paper stronger.
+Make sure you check all of the sources you’ve picked carefully.
 When writing about the causes, do not summarize them – analyze them.
 Read further for a sample synthesis essay outline.

 An outline for a synthesis essay starts with an introduction, which is a brief description of what the paper will be about.
 It will consist of a hook, the background and relevance of your topic, and the thesis statement.
 How to write a synthesis statement is explained below.

-Synthesis essay writing always includes a thesis.
-This is the central argument of the entire paper.
+Synthesis writing always includes a thesis, which is the central argument of the entire paper.
 Your thesis should be the core argument of separately sourced theses.

-The first paragraph must present the counterargument to the thesis.
-This demonstrates your ability to think from the opposing point of view, which is greatly valued in higher education facilities.
-Be sure to note that the counterargument isn’t strong enough to discredit the thesis.
+The first paragraph must present a counterargument to your thesis.
+This demonstrates your ability to think from an opposing point of view — which can be greatly valued in higher educational facilities.
+Be sure to note that the counterargument isn’t strong enough to discredit your thesis.

 - Supporting Argument